BeerOnBeard/testing-netcore2-test-frameworks/README.md

-# C# TDD Kata Starter with MSpec and XUnit
+# Testing NetCore 2.0 Testing Frameworks in C#

 I wanted to see what it was like to develop on .NET Core 2 using Visual Studio Code.
 The business project represents a business layer that I would want to test.
 I set up two different test projects.
 One project uses Machine.Specifications.
 The other project uses XUnit.